thebusfactor/p11/M1_Requirements/Sean_Report_Contribution.md

-for at least top ten focal use cases, write a short goal statement and use case body (up to seven pages).
-Identify the use cases that comprise a minimum viable product.

 ### 3.2 Functions

 Basic functionality of our system comprises imited user interaction.
 It involves a camera being set-up at a suitable intersection that provides sufficient view